 Advice for Highway Engineers and Designers

-- Signs and barriers are sometimes required for safety.
+- Signs and barriers are sometimes needed for safety.
 But they can be kept to a minimum and positioned thoughtfully to avoid clutter and obstruction.
 Studies have shown that many items of street furniture are unnecessary.

 - Digging trenches may remove or expose buried archaeology.
 Where possible, find out what you might encounter before works start.